Our Events 2026

-Our joint event with WEX Photo/Video was highly successful, with delegates from across the UK attending.
-We hope to run a similar event later in 2025.
+Our joint event in January 2025 with WEX Photo/Video was highly successful, with delegates from across the UK attending.
+We hope to run a similar event in 2026.
 Please get in contact if you would like to get an exclusive invitation to the next event.

 Mirrorless Cameras